ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/nginx/installation.md

 ## Going forward

-Most sites now need more that just basic html, often using php to generate their dynamic content and some kind of database to store information.
+Most sites now need more that just basic HTML, often using PHP to generate their dynamic content and some kind of database to store information.

-As mentioned above, the nginx config in this article is more geared towards php-fpm.
+As mentioned above, the NGINX config in this article is more geared towards PHP-FPM.

 The following documents carry on the setup for those particular elements: